Incarnations of the Doctor

 - Everybody Lives: Trope Namer.
 It's a rare occasion where he can save the day without anyone dying.
 "Just this once Rose, EVERYBODY LIVES!"

-- Face Death with Dignity: Thats okay, I hope its a good death his hologram says about facing an enemy that cannot be defeated.
+- Face Death with Dignity: "That's okay, I hope it's a good death" his hologram says about facing an enemy that cannot be defeated.
 Back in reality, he closes his eyes, ready for the Daleks to "ex-ter-minate" him.
 Finally, when he regenerates, he expresses happiness with the time he had being Nine, welcomes the change of regeneration, and faces it with a wide grin on his face.

 - Forehead of Doom: Nine's forehead is very noticable.